 The intent of the anonymous survey was to better understand the underlying issues and possible root causes of drug shortages.
 With well over 100 items in several branches of inquiry, the survey was complex and time-consuming.
 ISPE understood that an instrument of this nature would possibly reduce the number of responses, but the Task Force believed enough data would be generated to ensure a representative sample from key subgroups.
 The benefits of this comprehensive look at the possible underlying causes of drug shortages where believed to far outweigh the downside of the survey’s length.

 Review the survey questions here ( 477 KB).

 ISPE believes that any effort to effectively address this complex and multi-faceted public health problem

 With this in mind, ISPE limited the scope of the survey to the technical and GMP compliance related issues the ISPE Task Force suspected might be contributing to drug shortages.
 ISPE recognized that there are many other factors that may impact the supply of drugs, including regional economic factors, differing regulatory requirements, insurance programs, and government procurement procedures.
 While out of scope for this survey, the survey instrument made allowances for respondents to add free text comments so they could be considered in interpreting the survey results.
 As part of its ongoing analysis of the survey data, ISPE will refer to the comments for various items to provide context for understanding the quantitative results and to assist in crafting/defining the scope for any future projects resulting from this first phase of the initiative.

-ISPE believes that the anonymous survey data will provide the pharmaceutical industry and global health authorities with much needed scientific data to support the development of different risk-based approaches, using modern quality systems, to mitigate and prevent drug shortages, including potential shortages in breakthrough products approved based on limited development programs.
+ISPE believes that the data from this first Drug Shortages Survey has the potential to provide the pharmaceutical industry and health authorities with much needed data to support additional discussion and development of different risk-based approaches to mitigate and prevent drug shortages.